brianbraatz/brianbraatz.github.io/content/post/Articles/_new6/Lisp.md

 ## The History of Lisp

 Lisp was invented by **John McCarthy** at **MIT** in 1958.
 It was **the second high-level programming language ever created**, after Fortran.

+(To me, its **Crazy** how far ahead LISP was in ideas , especially given how early it was created.... )

 ### **Why Was Lisp Created?**